microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

 Non-driver Microsoft-specific queries provided by Microsoft are in the `src/microsoft` directory.

-Query suites are located in the `src/suites` directory and contain the Must-Fix and Recommended-Fix suites used by the WHCP Program.
+Query suites are located in the `suites` directory and contain the Must-Fix and Recommended-Fix suites used by the WHCP Program.

 ## Contributing
 This project welcomes contributions, feedback, and suggestions!